CVE-2026-53357

 • What is CVE-2026-53357?

-CVE-2026-53357 is a unscored severity Linux kernel vulnerability .
+CVE-2026-53357 is a High severity Linux kernel vulnerability with a CVSS score of 8.0 out of 10 , classified as an Use After Free flaw (CWE-416) .
 It affects Linux kernel versions from 5.7 onward and has been patched in 5.10.259, 5.15.210, 6.1.175 and others.
 CVE-2026-53357 has not been confirmed as actively exploited and is not listed in the CISA KEV catalog.

 • Is there a patch available for CVE-2026-53357?

-Yes — CVE-2026-53357 has been patched.
+Yes.
+CVE-2026-53357 has been patched.
 Fixed versions include 5.10.259, 5.15.210, 6.1.175 and others.
 If you are running Linux kernel 5.7 or later up to the fix versions, apply the relevant patch for your kernel branch.

 • Is CVE-2026-53357 actively exploited?

-No — CVE-2026-53357 has not been confirmed as actively exploited.
+No. CVE-2026-53357 has not been confirmed as actively exploited.
 It is not listed in the CISA Known Exploited Vulnerabilities (KEV) catalog.